senkrad76/Anidea-for-SmartThings/ActionTiles/ActionTiles.md

 _OpenWeatherMap is used for the current observations because the Met Office DataPoint API (my preferred source) only provides hourly current observations and these can take half an hour to reach the feed, meaning the data can be up to an hour and a half old.
 OpenWeatherMap observations are updated every half an hour and appear in the feed within about twenty minutes._

 The script is configured using the `[weather]` section of __anidea.ini__.

+## anidea.ini
+The __anidea.ini__ file is a configuration file for the various PHP scripts.
+The PHP scripts allow the various parameters to be overridden by the query string.